drifter-handbook/drifter-handbook.github.io/_posts/2016-01-11-Deck-Of-Many-Familiars.md

 Trap Card (lv 1): Summons a Snaptrap creature that acts as a trap.
 Snaptraps can burrow into the ground and hide in loose terrain.

+Sheep (lv 1): Summons a normal sheep.

 Restored Relic:
 This artifact cannot be destroyed.

 Blue Bane (Lv.
-3):
+4):
-The bearer of this artifact has +3 to hit and +3 damage against any Blue enemies.
+The bearer of this artifact has +4 to hit and +4 damage against any Blue enemies.

 ### Feats